rbe549/rbe549.github.io/project5fall2023aerial.md

 <a name='dynamicwindow'></a>
 ## 3.3.
 Dynamic Window

-TODO: Add dynamic window image (Manoj)
+<video width="800" height="450" controls><source src="/assets/2023/rbe595/p5/DynamicWindow.mp4" type="video/mp4">

-In the third/penultimate stage (see Fig. 1), you have to navigate though an "orange" square window with a clock like hand rotating in the middle.
+In the third/penultimate stage (see Fig. 1), you have to navigate though an "cyan" square window with a pink clock like hand rotating in the middle (See Vid.
+1).
 The rotation speed of the hand is fixed but is unknown.
 You have to fly through this dynamic window as fast as possible without any collisions.
 The dimensions of the window are known apriori and you are free to measure them.

 Once you pass through the dynamic window or the attempt is terminated (see next section), your run is complete and your time is recorded.